Skip to main content

 If you receive this notice, see our page on renter breaches.

-After sending you a notice, Homes Victoria will contact you to arrange a negotiation meeting.
+After sending you a notice, Homes Victoria should contact you to arrange a negotiation meeting.
 This may be face-to-face or by phone.
 The meeting is to discuss whether you accept responsibility for the damage, and the next steps if you do accept responsibility, or if you don’t.

 You can get someone to speak on your behalf at the negotiation meeting.
 See the information on this page about getting help.